frnsimoes/frnsimoes.github.io/content/posts/bye-bye-apple.md

 - I don´t know if I like the Markdown setup I built.
 Little pieces all over the place.
 Maybe something more... elegant, simple?
 - More control over the machine?
 How?
 - Becoming a shell script magician.

-[^1]: Everytime I hear "Gnome" I remember the scene from Mr Robot: "So I see you are running Gnome...
-I'm more of a KDE guy myself...
-I know what you are thinking: an executive running Linux?
-You know what they say: old habits die hard."